MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-playback.md

 00007ff9`31ed0894 c3              ret
 ```

-TBD- Why did we skip over E:2 in the example above?
+???
+TBD - Why did we skip over E:2 in the example above?
+Should explain that.

 ## !tt navigation commands

+Use the !tt command to navigate forward or backwards in time, by traveling to a given position in the trace.

+!tt {position}

 Provide a time position in any of the following formats to travel to that point in time.

-!tt <position> - Time travel to the given position in the trace.

-- If <position> is a decimal number between 0 and 100, it travels to approximately that percent into the trace.
+- If {position} is a decimal number between 0 and 100, it travels to approximately that percent into the trace.
 For example:
     - !tt 0                   - Time travel to the beginning of the trace
     - !tt 50                  - Time travel to halfway through the trace
     - !tt 100                 - Time travel to the end of the trace

-- If <position> is #:#, where # are a hexadecimal numbers, it travels to that position.
-If the number after : is omitted, it's defaulted to zero.
+- If {position} is #:#, where # are a hexadecimal numbers, it travels to that position.
+If the number after : is omitted, it defaults to zero.
     - !tt 1A0:                - Time travel to position 1A0:0
     - !tt 1A0:0               - Time travel to position 1A0:0
     - !tt 1A0:12F             - Time travel to position 1A0:12F